Thalhalla/dockarmaiii/README.md

 `make run`

 ## Caveats

+#### old method

+-- use the above steamcmdinstaller3.9.sh for an automated walkthrough of getting the steamguard token

 Because of the Steam Guard Token.
 You must get into the VM, login as the steam user and incant `/home/steam/steamcmd/steamcmd.sh`, then at the steam prompt type `login $STEAM_USER $STEAM_PASSWORD` with the steam credentials for your dedicated server account
 (it is recommended you make a separate account for each dedicated server you put up)